womenbuildweb3/30daysofweb3.xyz/curriculum/en/6-building-your-frontend/4-storing-data.md

 ---
 title: Uploading your event data
-description: Uploading your event data
+description: Learn how to upload data to decentralized storage network using Web3.Storage.
 optional: false
 ---